Becoming a 3D Travel Agent

 There are two things you're considering as you think about becoming a part of our team.
 There is your minimum commitment, which is keeping up with correspondence, following through in care for any clients you have and continuing education.
 A minimum commitment without clientele is going to be 5 to 10 hours a week.
 Once you have clients the good news is they keep you educated and your CE becomes something that happens naturally, instead of something you have to go chase down.

-Then there is the maximum commitment, which is for the few who want to make a living at this and become a top agent, able to attend future earmarked conventions and break into new brackets of sales.
+Then there is the maximum commitment, which is for the few who want to make a living at this and become a top agent, able to experience future opportunities and break into new brackets of sales.
 These are the people who will be looking at every training as an opportunity, ever marketing plan as something to be tackled until they have so many generations of clientele they need to scale back their own promotions, lest they get in over their head.

 Most of you will fall somewhere in between and the genius of the 3D structure is that everyone can fit in to the plan.
 I would encourage you; however, if the minimum requirement of trainings and communications are more than you can imagine yourself doing, then it's probably best to wait until another season in your life.
 Minimum won't get you anywhere.
 We've seen some of our girls in the last training group make the unfortunate series of decisions to stay at minimum and they're discouraged and beat down right now.
 The ones who stepped forward and out on a limb are being amply rewarded.
 Ultimately, the choice is up to you.